List of Major League Baseball managers: Boston Red Sox

 The Boston Red Sox of Boston, Massachusetts, began play in 1901 as the Americans and adopted the Red Sox name in 1908.
 Jimmy Collins was the team's first manager; following the departure of Bobby Valentine at the end of the 2012 season, former Boston pitching coach John Farrell became manager.
 Joe Cronin, a Hall of Famer elected as a player, holds franchise records for the most regular-season managerial wins and losses (1,071–916), while the team's most successful postseason manager is Terry Francona, (28–14 in 42 playoff games managed).
 Francona and Bill Carrigan each led the team to two World Series championships; other managers to win championships with the team include Collins, who won the first World Series in 1903, Jake Stahl, and Ed Barrow, whose 1918 championship was the team's last until Francona's 2004 win, which is sometimes attributed to the Curse of the Bambino.
 Stahl is the franchise's leader in winning percentage among managers (.621).
 Besides Cronin, other Hall of Fame managers to lead the Red Sox include Collins, Bucky Harris, Joe McCarthy, Lou Boudreau, Billy Herman, and Dick Williams; Boudreau and Herman were inducted to the Hall of Fame as players.
 Farrell was fired after the loss in 2017 ALDS and was replaced by Alex Cora who became the club's 47th manager.
 Cora was fired on January 14, 2020, after a sign-stealing scandal.
 Ron Roenicke was hired as the club's 48th manager on an interim basis on February 11, 2020.
-On November 6, 2020, Cora was brought back to manage the Red Sox in 2021.
+On November 6, 2020, Cora was brought back as Boston's manager, a role he continued in for five-plus seasons.
+On April 25, 2026, Cora was fired after the team began the season with a 10–17 record; Chad Tracy was named as the interim manager, becoming the 49th different person to hold the position.
+Tracy led a turnaround of the team's season, and was named the team's full time manager on September 22, 2026.